QRLHUB

 Physical QubitsThe actual hardware qubits.
 Error-prone (like a keyboard where 1 in 100 keys fail).

-Logical QubitsError-corrected qubits made from 100s-1000s of physical qubits working together.
+Logical QubitsError-corrected qubits made from hundreds to thousands of physical qubits working together.
+The kind needed to run Shor's algorithm.

-Below ThresholdCritical milestone where adding MORE qubits REDUCES errors (Google Willow achieved this in 2024).
+Below ThresholdCritical milestone where adding MORE qubits REDUCES errors.
+Google Willow achieved this in Dec 2024.
+Three more teams have since confirmed it (Quantinuum, Harvard/QuEra, USTC).

 FTQC (Fault-Tolerant Quantum Computing)Quantum computers that can run indefinitely without errors accumulating.
-The end goal.
+The end goal for cryptanalysis.

-CRQCCryptographically Relevant Quantum Computer - powerful enough to break current encryption standards.
+CRQCCryptographically Relevant Quantum Computer - powerful enough to run Shor's algorithm and break ECDSA/RSA encryption.
+None exist yet.

 Data Sources

-• Company roadmaps and official announcements (IBM, Google, IonQ, Quantinuum, etc.)
+• Company roadmaps and official announcements (IBM, Google, IonQ, Quantinuum, Infleqtion, D-Wave, PsiQuantum, etc.)

 • The Quantum Insider industry analysis